vgandari/tok/README.md

 4 | Chapters, Sections, Subsections, Subsubsections
 5 | Parts, Chapters, Sections, Subsections, Subsubsections 6 | Books/Volumes, Parts, Chapters, Sections, Subsections, Subsubsections

+The maximum heading depth computed is higher with the `--extra-headings` option than with the `--headings` option.
+For short documents, `--headings` has no effect.
+Even for longer documents, `--headings` is recommended for generating a draft that is closer to the final version of the document.